 Within those broad categories are acts that result in harm, the potential for harm, and the threat of harm to a child.
 The CDC reports that there were 676,000 victims of child abuse and neglect reported to child protective services (CPS) in 2016.
 A non-CPS study cited by the CDC estimated that 1 in 4 children experience some form of child abuse or neglect in their lifetimes and 1 in 7 children have experienced abuse or neglect in the last year.
 Some child advocacy and protection experts feel that these statistics are conservative.
 If you experienced neglect or abuse as a child, know that you are not alone.
 Many adult children who have experienced abuse or neglect are faced with the unique challenges of providing care for someone who didn’t provide adequate care for them.
 The caregiver experience for these persons can open up a wellspring of guilt, anger, and grief.

 The American experience is largely shaped by religious tenets.
 Many of us heard the admonishment that we need to Honor Thy Mother and Father.
 This is really tough for persons who have experienced ongoing abuse and neglect at the hands of their parents.
 Implicit in this maxim is that we are expected to take care of our parents as they age.
 What if this arrangement is emotionally unhealthy?
-What if it triggers more trauma?
+What if it triggers a recurrence of trauma?
 What if the parent is still abusive?
 Verbal abuse that occurred when you were six can have the same sting if repeated when you are 45.

 I don’t pretend to be a theologian, but I can tell you this: You have the right to set your own boundaries.
 Be prepared to feel a sense of obligation and guilt.
 This can be especially pronounced if you are an only child or the only child in the family that experienced the abuse.
 Societal expectations are compounded if you are a daughter.
 Caregivers who were abused as children are more prone to depression and anger.
 In extreme situations, the frustration can boil over to the point in which the caregiver abuses or neglect abuses the aging parent.
 The deterioration of the aging parent ’s health can cause grief.
 For the Adult Child survivor, this sense of loss can be nuanced.
 One grieves for what happened in the past, as well as that which never happened: a childhood in which one was safe and free from abuse.